orsifrancesco/500px-json-rss-feed-api/README.md

 ## Code and example

 Snippet of code to get your images from 500px.
 [Click here for a demo](https://orsifrancesco.github.io/500px-json-rss-feed-api/).

-You can try it directly with your images from 500px [https://orsifrancesco.github.io/500px-json-rss-feed-api/#addingYour500pxUsernameHere](https://orsifrancesco.github.io/500px-json-rss-feed-api/#orsifrancesco).
+You can try with your images from 500px [#addingYour500pxUsername](https://orsifrancesco.github.io/500px-json-rss-feed-api/#orsifrancesco) at the end of the url.

 ```js